MuhamedHabib/pollsapi/README.md

 CircleCI-complete-Django-APIs-project

 - This a basic Python Project based on Django, Django Restful Api and CircleCI for continuous integration
-- this application contain several features:
+- this application contains several features:

   * Token Authentification
   * privileges restriction